-With the rise of CRISPR technology, we're nearing an age of personalized therapies across mass populations.
-Leaders in life sciences can protect their competitive advantage by preparing for disruption now.
+With the rise of CRISPR technology, we're nearing an age of personalized life science therapies across mass populations.

 The human genome, encoded as DNA, encompasses over three billion chemical base pairs.
 Ten years ago, sequencing a single genome could cost millions of dollars; soon, it will be possible for under $100.
 This price tag will continue to fall, eventually putting the cost of sequencing in the same range as a flu shot.